-The server provider in 6G networks supports capability for 3D hyper-realistic video construction and rendering, and the UE suppots the capability for high-quality video recovery and enhancement by AI based encoding/decoding.
+The server provider in 6G networks supports capability for 3D hyper-realistic video construction and rendering, and the UE suppots the capability for high-quality video recovery and enhancement by AI based codec or traditional codec methods.

 Users interact with the devices (e.g., VR devices) through gestures or other means to select the viewing perspective of the 3D video.